sirinath/pagedjs-website/content/code-of-conduct.md

 title: "Code of conduct"
 date: 2019-11-01T00:08:22+01:00
 draft: false
+# intro: "Paged.js is a community project run by the Cabbage Tree Labs."
 ---

-# Code of conduct

-Paged.js is a community project run by the Cabbage Tree Labs.

 ## Our Pledge